arduino/docs-content/content/micropython/06.communication/uart/uart.md

 To observe the output of your UART communication, you’ll need a secondary board (or a USB-to-UART adapter) to act as a receiver.
 Here’s how you can set it up:

 1. **Primary Board (Transmitter):** Runs the main UART code examples provided below.
-2. **Secondary Board (Receiver):** Reads from the UART interface and displays the output on a serial monitor like Arduino IDE, PuTTY, or CoolTerm.
+2. **Secondary Board (Receiver):** Reads from the UART interface and displays the output on a serial monitor like Arduino IDE or PuTTY.

 ### Circuit Setup
 - Connect the **TX1 (GPIO43)** of the primary board to the **RX** of the secondary board.